jonathanpepinmoore/jonathanpepinmoore/README.md

 <p>jonathanmoore@computer.org | jonathanmoore@sphinxlogic.onmicrosoft.com | https://sphinxlogic.visualstudio.com | Reston, Va, US | +1 276-696-1163<p></p>
 <p>My Microsoft Bizspark Startup is a 22 year Microsoft in Contract System Intergrator and Microsoft and Builders First Source Company we support Sun Microsystems, User Groups and Care Packages.
 We also want Computer Science and Celebrity Metadata reform.
 We support Amazon and IMDB, World Book and Wikipedia as a technology wiki.</p>

-<p>I'm a retired Microsoft Gold Partner with unfinised Business at Microsoft in email.
+<p>I'm a retired Microsoft Gold Partner with unfinished Business at Microsoft in email.
 I live on Section 8 rent and my fathers home is paid for in the Birth Place of Country Music.
 Bristol, Va.
 I have $5 Million in Housing Vouchers that need to be taken serously from California.
 I'm on Social Securiy for work credits and on Medicare.</p>

 <h2>PROFESSIONAL SUMMARY</h2>